Permitted Development Side Extension: A Guide to House Extension Planning

 Impact on Local Planning

-The larger home extension scheme is likely to have a significant impact on local planning policies and regulations.
-Local authorities will need to review and update their plans to accommodate the new scheme, which could lead to changes in the way extensions are permitted and regulated.
+The introduction of larger home extension schemes based on permitted development rights may significantly impact local planning policies and regulations.
+Local authorities will need to review and update their plans to accommodate these changes.
+Furthermore, this can lead to variations in how extensions are permitted and regulated depending on considerations such as conservation areas or surrounding properties, necessitating careful consideration of potential impacts on the local environment and community.

 Compliance and Regulations

-Homeowners who wish to take advantage of the larger home extension scheme must ensure that they comply with all relevant regulations and building codes.
-This includes:
+Homeowners wishing to utilize the larger home extension scheme must ensure compliance with all relevant national and local regulations and building codes, which include:

 Changes in Legislation and Local Regulations: A Shift in Permitted Development Side Extension Rules

-One of the most notable changes is the amendment to the Town and Country Planning (General Permitted Development) (England) Order 2015, which outlined the criteria for permitted development rights.
-Recent amendments have resulted in changes to the size and height limitations for side extensions, allowing homeowners to extend their properties up to four meters in height, provided they comply with specific material and appearance requirements.
-Additionally, the removal of the 50% curtilage limitation for extensions allows homeowners to extend their properties up to 50% of the original land area, subject to certain conditions.
+One of the most significant changes affecting home extensions in England is the amendment to the Town and Country Planning (General Permitted Development) (England) Order 2015.
+This consolidated order, combining earlier directives, streamlines the process for permitted development rights.
+Recent amendments have expanded permitted side extension size and height limitations.
+Homeowners can now extend their properties up to four meters in height, provided they adhere to specific material and design regulations set forth within planning acts.

 5. Implications of Side Extensions